ddiakopoulos/sandbox/readme.md

   * One-euro, complimentary, and exponential filters for 1D data
   * Ad-hoc statistical analysis (variance, skewness, kurtosis, etc)
 * Misc
-  * `libincubator` incorporates a considerable amount of public-domain code adapted for `linalg.h` types or readability/usability (like various lock-free queues).
+  * `lib-incubator` incorporates a considerable amount of public-domain code adapted for `linalg.h` types or readability/usability (like various lock-free queues).
 See `COPYING` for details.